bewflast/source-engine-interfaces-book/README.md

 This project was based on the idea of [iterating over interfaces](https://aixxe.net/2017/03/walking-interface-list) of Source Engine.

-You no longer need to guess about which shared library contains target interface.
+You no longer need to guess about which shared library contains target interface and care about its version.

 # Usage